japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

 | <<groupBy, groupBy>>
 | [RelationalGroupedDataset](RelationalGroupedDataset.md)
 | Used for *untyped aggregates* using DataFrames.
-Grouping is described using spark-sql-Column.md[column expressions] or column names.
+Grouping is described using [column expressions](Column.md) or column names.

 | <<groupByKey, groupByKey>>
 | [KeyValueGroupedDataset](KeyValueGroupedDataset.md)